04 May Getting along with home practice (part three) Bandhas

 Tato Vayum Nirodhayet

-There are many and slightly varied translations of these verses but one of my favourite translations is by T Krishnamacharia.
+There are many and slightly varied translations of these verses but my favourite is by T Krishnamacharia.

 When the breath is unsteady, the mind is unsteady